-The students communicate and apply knowledge of concepts in a safe and responsible manner throughout the entire learning period.
-They improve their appreciation for global foods and world nutrition, and also demonstrate problem solving, teamwork as well as individual performance, decision making, and creativity.
-They research and present evidence in different topics they have learned about in the previous years and consistently engage in creating well made products.
-These include making and decorating cakes, making bread, making beverages and, individually demonstrating the different cooking methods.
+Students communicate and apply knowledge of concepts in a safe and responsible manner throughout the entire learning period.
+They improve their appreciation for global foods and world nutrition, and demonstrate problem solving, teamwork as well as individual performance, decision making, and creativity.
+They research and present evidence on different topics they have learned about in previous years and consistently engage in creating well made products.
+These include making and decorating cakes, making bread, making beverages and individually demonstrating the different cooking methods.